zaleph/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Thi is part of the first project on MOOC Data Science Toolbox
+This is part of my first project on MOOC "Data Science Toolbox" course.